1. KnowledgeBank

-The RDEC scheme offers a tax credit of 20%.
-This enables companies to claim back up to 20p (after the deduction of Corporation Tax) for every £1 spent on qualifying research and development (R&D) activities.
+For expenditure incurred on or after 1 April 2023, the RDEC scheme offers a tax credit of 20%.
+This enables companies to claim back up to 20p (pre-Corporation Tax) for every £1 spent on qualifying research and development (R&D) activities.
 Unlike the scheme for SMEs, this rate remains the same whether you are profit- or loss-making.

-The R&D expenditure credit (RDEC) scheme is primarily for large companies.
+Prior to the introduction of a merged scheme based on the RDEC model, which came into effect for accounting periods beginning on or after 1 April 2024, the R&D expenditure credit (RDEC) scheme was primarily for large companies.
 These are businesses with 500 or more employees and either more than €100m turnover or €86m gross assets.

-Some SMEs also claim R&D tax credits via RDEC for a portion, or all, of their R&D expenditure.
-This is because the rules for the SME R&D tax credit scheme include some restrictions for grant-funded projects, for example.
+Some SMEs also claimed R&D tax credits via RDEC for a portion, or all, of their R&D expenditure.
+This is because the rules for the SME R&D tax credit scheme included some restrictions for grant-funded projects.

 How much is RDEC worth

-The effective (net) benefit will depend on the company’s marginal rate of Corporation Tax but for main rate taxpayers it will increase from 10.53% to 15%.
+The effective (net) benefit will depend on the company’s marginal rate of Corporation Tax but for main rate taxpayers from 1 April 2023 it increased from 10.53% to 15%.
 The increase in benefit for small profits rate taxpayers and marginal rate taxpayers will be slightly higher.

 An RDEC claim is paid out in the form of a taxable credit of 20% of your identified qualifying expenditure.
 As the credit is taxable, it results in a cash benefit of 15% after tax.
 There is a fixed offset procedure for the credit.
 It is calculated as a deduction from your tax bill, or if there is no tax payable, the net amount can be claimed as cash.